makerdao/dss-emergency-spells/README.md

 storage variable, it becomes a getter function that will return:
 - `false`: if the emergency spell can be scheduled in the current state, given it is lifted to the hat.
-- `true`: if the desired effects of the spell can be verified or if there is anything that would prevent the spell from being scheduled (i.e.: bad system config)
+- `true`: if the desired effects of the spell can be verified or if there is anything that would prevent the spell from being scheduled (i.e.: bad system config).

 Generally speaking, `done` should almost always return `false` for any emergency spell.
 If it returns `true` it means it has just been scheduled or there is most likely something wrong with the modules touched by it.
 The exception is the